"The animal is already dead. No need to kill it again."Meathead

 Prime rib is not something most butchers keep in stock.
 Order a fresh roast, not a frozen roast, well in advance and take delivery about two to three days before you plan to serve it.
 I like to get bone in, although this means I am paying the same price for bone as for meat, but a bone in roast should be cheaper per pound.
 A bone-in rib roast is often called a "standing rib roast" because the curved back ribs make a great stand for roasting the meat.
 Make sure the chine, which is where the ribs connect to the spine, is cut through or removed.
 If you request 28 day wet aged, you'll pay more, but it will be a bit more tender.
 Just a bit, and this is already a tender cut.
 Dry aged is something else altogether.
 The flavor is not for everyone.

 Here is my typical order for Christmas dinner.
-One beef rib roast, bone in, chine removed, top choice, 7 bones (for 10 adults and 5 kids), never frozen, aging not necessary, for pickup on the morning of 12/23.
+One beef rib roast, bone in, chine removed, USDA top choice (or USDA prime), 7 bones (for 10 adults and 5 kids), never frozen, 28 day wet aged (but I will take unaged), for pickup on the morning of 12/23.

 Strip loin, short loin, tenderloin, and other noteworthy roasts